guyonroche/imagejs/README.md

 # ImageJS

-Read, manipulate and write Images

-Due to a lack of pure JavaScript Image manipulation libraries available, I decided to implement one.

-This is an early release supporting only jpeg and png files and only the simplest resize algorithms but there will be more to come.
+A Pure JavaScript Image manipulation library.
+ Read and write JPG and PNG image files or streams and perform a number of operations on them.

 # Installation